404pandas/challenge-horiseon/README.md

     * Comments added to delineate each separation
 * A descriptive title was added

-## Installation

-Upload index.html, license.txt, and assets folder to the deployed webserver.
-The assets folder contains images and CSS files.

 ## Usage

 Once deployed the application can be viewed in a traditional desktop web browser.
 It it not yet optimized for smaller screens.